eduardlio/learn-js-through-web/readme.md

 is to remind them
-of what they don't like about bees.
+of what they don't like about BEES.

 - You got the tweezers?